airbnb/okreplay/readme.md

 # &beta;etamax [![Build Status](https://travis-ci.org/cowboygneox/betamax.svg?branch=master)](https://travis-ci.org/cowboygneox/betamax)

-Betamax is a tool for mocking external HTTP resources such as web services and REST APIs in your tests.
-The project was inspired by the [VCR][vcr] library for Ruby.
+Betamax is a tool for mocking external HTTP resources in your tests.
+The project was inspired by the [VCR](https://relishapp.com/vcr/vcr/docs) library for Ruby.

 [The official Betamax](https://github.com/robfletcher/betamax) seems to have gone into disrepair, so the rival is in-progress.